 Session types provide a breakdown of your vehicle charging so you can make conscious decisions about energy usage.
 We’ve made this clearer than ever with our new icons.
 Here’s what they all mean.

 Smart Charging is the best way to charge your electric vehicle.
 Our app will automatically optimize your charging for the cheapest and greenest times available.
-Plus, if you’ve added your home solar, the app will optimize for solar power too.
+Plus, if you’re using Solar Charging, the app will optimize for your solar generation too.

 If you don’t have Smart Charging switched on, your charge will begin immediately when you plug in your vehicle and will not be optimized for affordability or lower emissions.
 We call this Standard charging.